bballbeast30/portfolio/content/posts/2020/4/quizbowlintro.md

 How can I practice?
 ===================

+Due to Quiz Bowl being a competition, people study and practice to increase their knowledge of a topic in order to win games.
+Studying or practicing is up to you, but your team will be counting on you to know your category, so it would be helpful if you practiced a bit.

 There is this website called [Protobowl](http://protobowl.com), which many people in Quiz Bowl use to practice.